ahgue/Automation-webdriverIOPOC/README.md

 ## Automation-testcafePOC

-This is a proof of concept using testcafe framework with javascript language.
+This is a proof of concept using webdriverIO framework with javascript language.

 # Steps:
 1. Clone the repository `git clone git@github.com:ahgue/Automation-webdriverIOPOC.git`.